prog4biol/pfb2019/README.md

 #### Home Sweet Home

-When you first log in, you'll be placed in a part of the system that is your personal domain, called the _home directory_.
+When you first log in, you'll be placed in a part of the system that is your personal directory, called the _home directory_.
 You are free to do with this area what you will: in particular you can create and delete files and other directories.
 In general, you cannot create files elsewhere in the system.

-Your home directory lives somewhere way down deep in the bowels of the system.
-On our iMacs, it is a directory with the same name as your login name, located in <b>/Users</b>.
-The full directory path is therefore **/Users/username**.
-Since this is a pain to write, the shell allows you to abbreviate it as _~username_ (where "username" is your user name), or simply as _~_.
-The weird character (technically called the "tilde" or "twiddle") is usually hidden at the upper left corner of your keyboard.
+Your home directory lives somewhere in the filesystem.
+On our iMacs, it is a directory with the same name as your login name, located in `/Users`.
+The full directory path is therefore `/Users/username`.
+Since this is a pain to write, the shell allows you to abbreviate it as `~username` (where "username" is your user name), or simply as `~`.
+The weird character (called "tilde" or "twiddle") is usually hidden at the upper left corner of your keyboard.

-To see what is in your home directory, issue the command _ls -F_:
+To see what is in your home directory, issue the command `ls -F`:

 ```
 (~) % ls -F
 INBOX         Mail/         News/         nsmail/       public_html/
 ```

 This shows one file "INBOX" and four directories ("Mail", "News") and so on.
-(The "-F" in the command turns on fancy mode, which appends special characters to directory listings to tell you more about what you're seeing.  "/" means directory.)
+(The `-F` in the command turns on fancy mode, which appends special characters to directory listings to tell you more about what you're seeing.  `/` at the end of a filename means that file is a directory.)

-In addition to the files and directories shown with _ls -F_, there may be one or more hidden files.
-These are files and directories whose names start with a "." (technically called the "dot" character).
-To see these hidden files, add an "a" to the options sent to the _ls_ command:
+In addition to the files and directories shown with `ls -F`, there may be one or more hidden files.
+These are files and directories whose names start with a `.` (called the "dot" character).
+To see these hidden files, add an `a` to the options sent to the `ls` command:

 ```
 (~) % ls -aF